-- Card Members who currently hold or who have previously held any Card product issued by American Express Australia Limited in the preceding 18 month period are ineligible for this offer.
-Previous and existing bank-issued American Express companion cardholders are eligible for this offer
+There is no minimum spend requirement on this offer.
+Also, offer eligibility criteria states that Card Members who currently hold or who have previously held any other Card product issued by American Express Australia Limited in the preceding 18 month period are ineligible for this offer.

 2. No $400 travel credit each year or smartphone screen insurance

-The 50,000 bonus points is essentially offered to replace the $400 travel credit which is available on the Personal Explorer card.
-This is an understandable strategy, as the $400 travel credit could be harder to use by some businesses for business travel purposes.
-The smartphone screen insurance policy is also missing from the Business Explorer.
+The Business Explorer Credit Card does not include the complimentary $400 travel credit that’s available on the Personal Explorer Credit Card.
+This is an understandable strategy with the lower ongoing annual fee, and the $400 travel credit could be harder to use by some businesses for business travel purposes.

-Otherwise, the benefits are similar between both versions of the Explorer card.
+Otherwise, the benefits are similar between both versions of the Explorer card